Kafra, Baysan: Ottoman era

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Shafa al-Shamali.

 In 1875, Victor Guérin visited and found many basalt ruins, but the village itself was deserted.

 In 1882, the PEF's Survey of Western Palestine described the village as being "a ruined village with traces of antiquity.
 Dr. Tristram mentions it as inhabited in 1866, and containing drafted masonry, but the ruins do not appear important."